edgedb/rfcs/text/1002-required-by-default.rst

   EdgeDB v1.0a3 is the opposite: pointers without an explicit qualifier are assumed optional.
 This poses a migration challenge.

-* Required pointers have to be always specified at INSERT time and often specified at UPDATE time, making queries more verbose to write and data more costly to send over the wire.
+* Required pointers have to be always specified at INSERT time, making queries more verbose to write and data more costly to send over the wire.
   This can be dealt with by providing default values with SET DEFAULT which is a form of optionality with an explicit fallback value which doesn't fall outside of the declared type.

 * Thrift documentation explains that "required is forever".
 What they mean by this is that required fields have to be provided by the caller, say a